javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/10-class-inheritance/article.md

 */!*
 ```

-Wops!
+Woops!
 We've got an error.
 Now we can't create rabbits.
 What went wrong?

 The short answer is: constructors in inheriting classes must call `super(...)`, and (!) do it before using `this`.